Smartphones and tablets are great for travelers, right?

 Just to make things a little more complicated, capacity isn’t the only thing to consider.
 Take a minute to look at the existing wall chargers for whichever devices you’re hoping to charge.
 While many small USB devices only expect to receive 0.5 amps, most phones and tablets need a lot more.

 If the description of a portable power pack doesn’t specifically mention your device, compare its specs to those of your existing charger.
 An iPhone and most Android smartphones need at least one amp (five watts), for example, while an iPad and other tablets expect 2.4 amps (12 watts).

 It’s important to get this right.
 If you've ever tried to charge a new iPad from an old phone charger, for instance, you’ll be well aware of what happens otherwise: very long charging times or, often, a refusal to charge at all.

 Note that to fast-charge the latest devices, you may need a battery that can output up to 3.0amps (15 watts or more).
 Your gadget will still charge if the battery doesn't have that, but it won't do so as quickly.
 If you want to get more juice into your phone as fast as possible, spring for the high-output battery.

 Size, Weight, Ports, and Plugs

 There are few practical concerns to take into account as well.
 If you’re looking for a high-capacity battery pack to charge multiple devices at once, make sure that it has enough USB ports to do so.

 In most cases the higher the total capacity is, the longer the battery pack itself will take to charge.
 That’s fine if you’re organised and plug it in overnight, but don’t expect to fully charge a 50,000mAh unit half an hour before you leave for the airport.

 On that note, most portable chargers charge via USB rather than straight from a wall socket, so you’ll probably want to pick up a little USB wall adapter.
-You can buy one for a few dollars from any electronics store, or for something like the New Trent NT90C will let you charge two USB devices from the wall at once.
+You can buy one for a few dollars from any electronics store or look for something that will let you charge two USB devices from the wall at once.